hmd123pm/docs.getdbt.com/website/docs/docs/collaborate/data-health-signals.md

 ## Access data health signals

 Access data health signals in the following places:
+## Access data health signals

+Access data health signals in the following places:
-- [Search function](/docs/collaborate/explore-projects#search-resources) or click on **Models**, **Sources** or **Exposures** under the **Resource** tab.
+- In the [search function](/docs/collaborate/explore-projects#search-resources) or under **Models**, **Sources**, or **Exposures** in the **Resource** tab.
   - For sources, the data health signal also indicates the source freshness status.
-- View the icons under the **Health** column in [each resource's details page](#view-resource-details).
-Hover over or click the data health signal to view detailed information.
+- In the **Health** column on [each resource's details page](/docs/collaborate/explore-projects#view-resource-details).
+Hover over or click the signal to view detailed information.
-- Public models tables under the **Health** column.
+- In the **Health** column of public models tables.
-- In the DAG lineage graph, click any node to open the node details panel where you can view the health signal and its details.
+- In the [DAG lineage graph](/docs/collaborate/explore-projects#project-lineage).
+Click any node to open the node details panel where you can view it and its details.

 <Lightbox src="/img/docs/collaborate/dbt-explorer/data-health-signal.gif" width="95%" title="Access data health signals in multiple places in dbt Explorer."/>